The purpose of these contests is to encourage collectors to be creative and have fun with their dolls.

 Other Important Details:

-- Although not required, the custom doll can reflect the theme of PUDDLE (The Haunted Library).
+- Although not required, the custom doll can reflect the theme of PUDDLE (Retro Memories Sweet Sixteen).
 Dolls and outfits that fit the theme are eligible for the Best in Theme Award.

 - Entries can be sold at PUDDLE after the contest has been judged.

 - An original outfit can only be entered in either the Dress-Like-Your-Doll Contest or in the Original Outfit category, not both.

 Entries will be judged on the quality, creativity, and style of the customization, the skill of the customizer, and the overall artistry of the custom.
 While reflection of the theme is not required in most categories, it may be a factor in choosing winners.
 PUDDLE attendees will also have the opportunity to select a fan favorite through a vote.
 The judges’ decisions will be final.

 Pictures of the entries will be posted on the PUDDLE website.
 By entering, you give your permission for pictures of your entry to be posted on the website and submitted to magazines for possible publication.

-You are welcome to enter this contest with any doll, including those outside the Pullip family – feel free to bring your Blythe, BJD, Monster High, or other doll of your choosing.
+You are welcome to enter this contest with any doll, including those outside the Pullip family – feel free to bring your Smart Doll, Blythe, BJD, Monster High, or other doll of your choosing.

 - You are not required to design or sew the outfits yourself–purchased costumes are welcome, as are simple outfits like jeans and a t-shirt!